 A common cause of breast pain is low levels of the important nutrient iodine.
 Iodine deficiency is the leading cause of hypothyroidism, which has a great impact on fertility.
 Breast pain caused by iodine deficiency may signal a greater threat to overall reproductive and body function: thyroid health.

 Iodine deficiency in the United States is quite common and upping iodine intake may be all that is needed to help reduce breast pain and support thyroid function.
 This can be done either through supplementation or by eating more iodine rich foods.
-One recent study of women with breast pain showed that 6 mg of iodine supplementation daily reduced overall breast pain in half of all those who took part in the study.
-Another study showed that supplementation of iodine at 6-90 mg a day, reduced breast pain from fibrocystic changes 70% of the time.
+One recent study of women with breast pain showed that 6 mg of iodine supplementation daily reduced overall breast pain in half of all those who took part in the study (The Breast Journal).
+Another study showed that supplementation of iodine (sodium iodide or protein-bound iodine), reduced breast pain from fibrocystic changes 40-70% of the time (Canadian journal of surgery, also the Journal canadien de chirurgie).

 Foods rich in iodine: Sea vegetables (seaweed), raw cranberries, whole fat organic yogurt, raw dairy products, Navy beans, strawberries, potatoes with the skin left on, and Himalayan Crystal Salt (table salt is often enriched with iodine, but this salt has naturally occurring iodine).